haskell-servant/servant-auth/README.md

 -- Here is the login handler
 checkCreds :: CookieSettings -> JWTSettings -> Login
-  -> Handler (Headers '[Header "Set-Cookie" BS.ByteString] NoContent) checkCreds cookieSettings jwtSettings (Login "Ali Baba" "Open Sesame") = do -- Usually you would ask a database for the user info.
-This is just a -- regular servant handler, so you can follow your normal database access -- patterns (including using 'enter'). let usr = User "Ali Baba" "ali@email.com" mcookie <- liftIO $ makeCookieBS cookieSettings jwtSettings usr case mcookie of
+  -> Handler (Headers '[Header "Set-Cookie" SetCookie] NoContent) checkCreds cookieSettings jwtSettings (Login "Ali Baba" "Open Sesame") = do -- Usually you would ask a database for the user info.
+This is just a -- regular servant handler, so you can follow your normal database access -- patterns (including using 'enter'). let usr = User "Ali Baba" "ali@email.com" mcookie <- liftIO $ makeCookie cookieSettings jwtSettings usr case mcookie of
      Nothing     -> throwError err401
      Just cookie -> return $ addHeader cookie NoContent